-JSON Web Key (JWK) A JSON object that represents a cryptographic key.
-JSON Web Key Set (JWK Set) A JSON object that contains an array of JWKs as the value of its keys member.
-Base64url Encoding The URL- and filename-safe Base64 encoding described in RFC 4648 [RFC4648], Section 5, with the (non URL-safe) '=' padding characters omitted, as permitted by Section 3.2.
+Base64 encoding using the URL- and filename-safe character set defined in Section 5 of RFC 4648 [RFC4648], with all trailing '=' characters omitted (as permitted by Section 3.2).
 (See Appendix C of [JWS] for notes on implementing base64url encoding without padding.)

-Collision Resistant Namespace A namespace that allows names to be allocated in a manner such that they are highly unlikely to collide with other names.
-For instance, collision resistance can be achieved through administrative delegation of portions of the namespace or through use of collision-resistant name allocation functions.
+Collision Resistant Namespace

+A namespace that allows names to be allocated in a manner such that they are highly unlikely to collide with other names.
 Examples of Collision Resistant Namespaces include: Domain Names, Object Identifiers (OIDs) as defined in the ITU-T X.660 and X.670 Recommendation series, and Universally Unique IDentifiers (UUIDs) [RFC4122].
 When using an administratively delegated namespace, the definer of a name needs to take reasonable precautions to ensure they are in control of the portion of the namespace they use to define the name.